cubed-dev/cubed/README.md

 # Cubed

-## Scalable out-of-core array processing in Python
+## Scalable array processing with bounded memory

 Cubed is a Python library for scalable out-of-core multi-dimensional array processing with bounded memory.